Tube sound: Input impedance

 A characteristic feature of most tube amplifier designs is the high input impedance (typically 100 kΩ or more) in modern designs and as much as 1 MΩ in classic designs.
 The input impedance of the amplifier is a load for the source device.
-Even for some modern music reproduction devices the recommended load impedance is over 50 kΩ.
+Even for some modern music reproduction devices, the recommended load impedance is over 50 kΩ.
 This implies that the input of an average tube amplifier is a problem-free load for music signal sources.
 By contrast, some transistor amplifiers for home use have lower input impedances, as low as 15 kΩ.
 Since it is possible to use high output impedance devices due to the high input impedance, other factors may need to be accounted for, such as cable capacitance and microphonics.

 Output impedance

 Loudspeakers usually load audio amplifiers.
 In audio history, nearly all loudspeakers have been electrodynamic loudspeakers.
-There exists also a minority of electrostatic loudspeakers and some other more exotic loudspeakers.
-Electrodynamic loudspeakers transform electric current to force and force to acceleration of the diaphragm which causes sound pressure.
+There also exists a minority of electrostatic loudspeakers and some other more exotic loudspeakers.
+Electrodynamic loudspeakers transform electric current into force and force into acceleration of the diaphragm, which causes sound pressure.
 Due to the principle of an electrodynamic speaker, most loudspeaker drivers ought to be driven by an electric current signal.
 The current signal drives the electrodynamic speaker more accurately, causing less distortion than a voltage signal.

-In an ideal current or transconductance amplifier the output impedance approaches infinity.
+In an ideal current or transconductance amplifier, the output impedance approaches infinity.
 Practically all commercial audio amplifiers are voltage amplifiers.
-Their output impedances have been intentionally developed to approach zero.
-Due to the nature of vacuum tubes and audio transformers, the output impedance of an average tube amplifier is usually considerably higher than the modern audio amplifiers produced completely without vacuum tubes or audio transformers.
-Most tube amplifiers with their higher output impedance are less ideal voltage amplifiers than the solid state voltage amplifiers with their smaller output impedance.
+Conversely, their output impedances have been intentionally developed to approach zero.
+Due to the nature of vacuum tubes and audio transformers, the output impedance of an average tube amplifier is usually considerably higher than that of modern audio amplifiers produced completely without vacuum tubes or audio transformers.
+Most tube amplifiers, with their higher output impedance, are less ideal voltage amplifiers than the solid-state voltage amplifiers with their smaller output impedance.

+While the high output impedance of tube amplifiers is often discussed in terms of altering frequency response, some audio engineering literature suggests it can also lead to a reduction in certain types of loudspeaker-induced distortion.
+In a conventional low-impedance (voltage-driven) system, the back-electromotive force generated by the loudspeaker's voice coil modulates the current, causing non-linear distortion.
+Because a tube amplifier's higher output impedance restricts this reverse current, it forces the circuit to behave somewhat more like a current source.
+According to research into loudspeaker current-drive, this can linearize the force applied to the voice coil, thereby reducing electro-mechanical distortions, such as thermal compression and position-dependent distortion, rather than merely introducing "euphonic" harmonic distortion from the tubes themselves.